We aim to help people and places better prepare for natural disasters and assist in their long-term recovery.

 What we do

-How community groups can request our volunteering services
+How community groups and social enterprises can request our volunteering services

-If you’re a community group, we're looking for volunteering activities that:
+If you’re a community group or social enterprise, we're looking for volunteering activities that:

 - Can benefit you through unskilled labour or by leveraging our employee’s skill sets.